 - disability (unless you wish to disclose this yourself)

 - marital status or dependents

 There are no legal requirements for you to disclose your disability/dyslexia to a prospective employer either at the application stage or at interview.
 However – in some instances this might be of benefit to you as a candidate.

 If for instance you feel that due to your disability the academic results which you have achieved are not a true reflection of your ability you may wish to explain this.
 If the additional time and effort which you have had to devote to keeping on top of your academic study has been detrimental to your participation in extracurricular activities, this could be worth mentioning.

-How and when to disclose a disability is a fairly complex topic, and you may find it useful to discuss this with a Careers Adviser who can help you highlight the positive aspects of your situation i.e. your determination, persistence, etc.
+How and when to disclose a disability is a fairly complex topic, and you may find it useful to discuss this with a careers consultant who can help you highlight the positive aspects of your situation i.e. your determination, persistence, etc.

 How can I explain my lack of relevant experience?

 If due to your disability there have been additional obstacles which you have faced in having the time or opportunity to gain relevant work experience, this is something which you might wish to address in your applications and at interview.

 If you choose to disclose your disability at the application stage or at interview it is important to highlight the positive aspects of your situation.
 Think about your personal qualities.
 Progressing through university despite any obstacles you might have faced is strong evidence of your determination, resilience and commitment.
 You might like to refer to some of the coping strategies which you have developed and alternative ways of working which you have perfected.